 During the year, call option activity was limited due to the low levels of premium available in the options market.
-For the fiscal year 2017, volatility pricing averaged its lowest since the CBOE SPX Volatility Index, or "VIX" for its ticker, began tracking in 1990.
-The average of 11.6 was well below the average of 16-17 the two previous years.
+Volatility pricing averaged for the fiscal year 2017 the lowest since the CBOE SPX Volatility Index, or "VIX" for its ticker, began tracking in 1990.
+The average of 11.6 was well below the average of 16-17 for the two previous years.
 Spikes in volatility that occur with bouts of market nervousness peaked at approximately 16 during 2017, well below prior peaks that often rise above 20 in the index.
 When volatility pricing and the VIX are lower, the income from writing call options on equities or equity indices is also lower, and the Fund found the tradeoff of capping upside in the equity holdings unfavorable and limited its usage in the fiscal year to focus on equity gains unconstrained by capped call options.

 The Fund's small position in equities in fiscal 2017 also created fewer opportunities to realize call option income on stock holdings.
-For fiscal 2017, the average assets devoted to equities was approximately 5.8% versus 10.2% for fiscal 2016.
+For fiscal 2017, the percentage of average assets devoted to equities was approximately 9.3% versus 10.4% for fiscal 2016.